obada-foundation/obadafoundation.github.io/dao/dao-members.md

 ### University of Nevada | Ron Lembke
 <img src="../member-logos/university-of-nevada-logo.png" align="left" vspace="5"  hspace="10" height="80px" width="80px">
 University of Nevada, “Business is more than you think.”
+At Nevada's College of Business, the faculty and staff are what has earned the college its impressive reputation.
+Experts with years of industry, research and academic experience take pride in preparing the next generation to be leaders and innovators in business.
 <br/>

 ### XS International, Inc. | Todd A. Bone
 <img src="../member-logos/xs-international-logo.png" align="left" vspace="5"  hspace="10" height="140px" width="120px">
-XSI specializes in a suite of IT lifecycle services and IT hardware lifecycle support for data center servers, storage, network and EUC.
+XSi helps companies with their IT Lifecycle Services and Support.
+Services begin with the installation of new technology as well as de-installation, moving, consolidating, onsite disk wiping & destruction, IT Asset Disposition (ITAD) of legacy equipment, including resale or recycling.
+In addition, XSi provides lower-cost, Third Party Hardware Maintenance for installed models and extends the life of legacy, enterprise-brand servers, storage, network hardware and other devices, including UPS systems and supercomputers.
 <br/>